The Fame Monster: Release and artwork

 Gaga confirmed that the eight new songs would be released in North America as a standalone extended play (EP).
 She felt that The Fame Monster should be treated as her sophomore release and did not want to "add, nor take away any songs from this EP.
 It is a complete conceptual and musical body of work that can stand on its own two feet".
 The EP was released in North America on November 23, 2009.
-The deluxe edition double album featuring the eight new songs on the first disc and The Fame on the second disc—was launched the same day.
+The deluxe-edition double album, featuring the eight new songs on the first disc and The Fame on the second, was released the same day.
 The limited edition, which included a lock of her wig, followed three weeks later.
-Interscope had planned to release only a double-disc deluxe edition of The Fame, but Gaga fought with the record label arguing that her fans who already purchased The Fame should be able to purchase only the new tracks.
-So in countries like the United States, The Fame Monster was also released as a separate standard EP.
+Interscope had planned to release only a double-disc deluxe edition of The Fame, but Gaga argued with the record label, saying that her fans who already purchased The Fame should be able to purchase only the new tracks.
+As a result, in countries such as the United States, The Fame Monster was also released as a separate standard EP.
 On May 3, 2010, The Fame Monster Limited Edition USB flash drive was released.
-It included the explicit version of the tracks, as well as nine remixes, eight music videos, a digital booklet, single cover artworks, and a photo gallery.
+It included the explicit version of the tracks, as well as nine remixes, eight music videos, a digital booklet, single cover artwork, and a photo gallery.

 Two covers were created for The Fame Monster, both of which were shot by French photographer Hedi Slimane.
 The first cover artwork features Gaga sporting a blond wig and a sleek, angular black coat, the collar of which covers the lower half of her face.
 The angular obscuring of her face was a reference to the similar cover art for The Fame, but was relegated as "sleek" by Andrew Unterberger from Billboard.
 He added that "there's a danger in Gaga's eyes this time out, and the feeling of greater depth in its austerity: A star, but one with a lot to say."
 The second cover artwork is reminiscent of Gaga's appearance as "Stefani" before she became famous and developed her image.
-In this photo, Gaga is draped in thick brown hair similar in style and color to her natural hair with heavy, streamy black eyeliner running down her face to represent tears.
+In this photo, Gaga is draped in thick brown hair similar in style and color to her natural hair with heavy, streaked black eyeliner running down her face to represent tears.
 In interviews, Gaga explained that the two album covers are part of the "yin and yang" concept depicting who she was before and after achieving fame.
 A vinyl picture disc edition of The Fame Monster features the "blonde" cover on the A-side and "brunette" cover on the B-side.

 Gaga initially had a dispute with her record label over the artwork; Interscope found the brunette cover to be too dark and gothic for a mainstream release.
 However, Gaga convinced them by explaining that both would be suitable with the yin and yang concept of the album.
 The font used on the cover is the sans-serif letterform used by Christian Dior in their campaigns.